 - Using bittersweet chocolate instead of milk chocolate keeps the torte from being too sweet.

 - The sour cream adds a tangy flavor to the recipe that works really well with the chocolate creaminess of the torte.

 - Using chocolate cookies instead of gram crackers for the base adds a deep chocolate flavor and crunch that brings it all together.

 Break up the cookie crumbs and add them to a mixing bowl.

-Add the melted butter and vanilla extract, mix until well combined and press into bottom of a 9 inch sprig form pan.
+Add the melted butter and vanilla extract, mix until well combined and press into the bottom of a 9-inch springform pan.

 Set aside while you prepare the filling.

 Mix milk, sugar, cocoa powder, cornstarch, egg yolks, sour cream, vanilla & salt in a food processor (or mixer) until thoroughly blended and the mixture is smooth with no lumps.

 Add the mixture to a large saucepan and bring to a simmer whisking the whole time.
 Once the mixture comes to a simmer, add the cream cheese, butter, and chocolate.
 Whisk until smooth.
 Bring to a boil and whisk until the mixture becomes thick and creamy.
 Pour the mixture into the pan with the base and cover with plastic wrap (make sure the plastic wrap is touching the surface to avoid a skin forming).

 Chill cake for at least 4 hours.
 Then cover with chocolate curls for decoration.